go-chassis/go-chassis/docs/user-guides/cb-and-fallback.md

-if set to service, all of APIs of each service share one circuit, it will isolate the service. if set to instance, each instance will get a dedicated circuit, it will isolate only one instance. if set to api, each api will get a dedicated circuit, it will isolate only service api.
+if set to service, all of APIs of each service share one circuit, it will isolate the service. if set to instance, each instance will get a dedicated circuit, it will isolate only one instance. if set to api, each api will get a dedicated circuit, it will isolate only service api. if set to instance-api, each instance api will get a dedicated circuit, it will isolate only one instance api.

 Configuration Format looks like below：